- Chart

 History and Background

 Natwest Group PLC, formerly The Royal Bank of Scotland Group, was founded in 1968 through the merger of National Provincial Bank and Westminster Bank.
-Over time, it has grown through acquisitions and strategic initiatives, becoming a major global financial institution.
-Significant milestones include the government bailout during the 2008 financial crisis and subsequent restructuring.
+It has evolved through acquisitions and restructurings, including government bailouts during the 2008 financial crisis.

 Core Business Areas

-- Retail Banking: Provides personal banking services including current accounts, mortgages, loans, and credit cards to individuals.
+- Retail Banking: Provides banking services to individuals, including current accounts, savings, mortgages, and personal loans.

-- Commercial Banking: Offers banking solutions to small and medium-sized enterprises (SMEs) and larger corporations, including lending, transaction services, and risk management.
+- Commercial Banking: Offers financial solutions to businesses, including lending, transaction services, and risk management.

-- Private Banking: Provides wealth management services, investment advice, and banking solutions to high-net-worth individuals.
+- Private Banking: Delivers wealth management services to high-net-worth individuals and families.

 Leadership and Structure